DuxfordSBD/duxfordsbd.github.io/pages/pages-root-folder/index.md

   image: widget-1.jpg
   text: "The Duxford Soapbox Derby was established in 2013 to raise money for Cancer Research UK in memory of Phill Hill.
 To date we have raised £61,900!
 The main event is a wonderful chaotic dash around the village by would be grand prix stars racing in anything from a wheelbarrow to an old iron bath."
 widget2:
-  title: "Couch to Soap Box Derby"
+  title: "Taking part"
-  url: '/couch_to_soap_box_derby'
+  url: '/participating'
-  image: widget-4.png
+  image: widget-2.jpg
-  text: "Announcing our new event: Couch to Soap Box Derby.
-Run the derby route in August & September with a chance to win a prize.
-Off-road children's route available.
-Read our <a href='https://www.duxfordsoapboxderby.co.uk/news/couch-to-soap-box-derby/'>news</a> item or our dedicated <a href='https://www.duxfordsoapboxderby.co.uk/couch_to_soap_box_derby'>C2SBD section</a>."
+  text: "We are in the early planning stages of this years event and we will be sharing more information with you in the not too distant future.
+Race entries aren't yet open, but you can pre-register your interest through our <a href='{{ '/contact' | absolute_url }}'>contact us form</a>."
 widget3:
   title: "Photo and Video Gallery"
   url: '/gallery/2019-photos'